pivotal-ben-chacko/Tanzu-Kubernetes-Grid/kubernetes/README.md

 - 3 pods: worker-worker-nodepool-a1-vznjq-74b9888f7b-cwfhn **zone B**

+**Descheduler**

 For the most part the scheduler will evenly distribute pods across the cluster taking into consideration replicas already on a node all the while trying not to overload any one node, however this is only true during the creation of pods.

 Kubernetes will try to to spread your pods intelligently when it creates them but will not proactively enforce a good spread afterwards.
-For example if a node goes down,
+For example, if a node goes down, all the pods that were running on that node will re-scheduled and moved to the remaining healthy nodes.
+Once the failed node comes back online, there is no mechanism that will re-balance the cluster and your left with a heavily under utilized node.

+At this point replicas of any new deployment may only be scheduled on the under utilized node meaning a loss of HA for the new deployment if the node were to go down again.

+One way to bring back order is by doing a bit of chaos engineering.
+The scheduler can only fix a balance problem when pods are created.

+Enter the descheduler.
+This project runs as a Kubernetes Job that aims at killing pods when it thinks the cluster is unbalanced.
+You can run it once or as a Cron Job to run it periodically.

+You can use a variety of strategies to delete pods, which are defined in a [Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).

+the `LowNodeUtilization` strategy can help with our problem of having one node that is heavily under utilized.